 He started his life anew, met his wife in church and they raised eight children together.
 Then they moved to the countryside after retirement.
 Unable to regularly travel the vast distance to a church, FEBC’s radio broadcasts have become the source of spiritual sustenance for the couple.

-As the voice of the friendly host teaching the Bible wafts through the yurt into the steppes beyond, Mr. Mayagmar diligently takes down notes.
+As the voice of the friendly host teaching the Bible wafts through the yurt into the steppes beyond, Mr. Mayagmar diligently takes notes.
 He compiles these with his daily reflections in a journal of his Christian walk for his children.
 He shares, “My greatest passion in life is to pass on our walk in Jesus to our children as heritage.
 After all, the Gospel is the greatest and most valuable heritage we can leave for the next generation.”

 Click below to watch Mr. Mayagmar's testimony.